Writer supports SAML Single Sign-On (SSO), allowing integration with Okta, Google, Ping Identity, and OneLogin.

 To configure SSO in Writer, head to the

-Admin Panel at the bottom left of the Writer dashboard.
+Admin Panel at the top right of the Writer dashboard.

 Select your Identity Provider from the drop-down menu.